jostja/Skin-Lesion-Segmentation/README.md

 # Skin Lesion Segmentation with UNet

 This repository provides a PyTorch implementation for training a UNet model for skin lesion segmentation.
-The model is trained using the ISIC dataset and supports data augmentation, multiple loss functions, and model checkpoints.
+The model is trained using the ISIC dataset and our training supports data augmentation, multiple loss functions, and model checkpoints.

 ## Prerequisites